-The report, Risk management guidelines for derivatives, issued by the Basle Committee in July 1994 further discusses the responsibilities of the board of directors and senior management.
+The report, Risk management guidelines for derivatives, issued by the Basel Committee in July 1994 further discusses the responsibilities of the board of directors and senior management.

-- risk measurement model in a manner that is consistent over time and that is well-understood by both traders and senior management. - (f) A routine and rigorous programme of stress testing48 should be in place as a supplement to the risk analysis based on the day-to-day output of the bank's risk measurement model.
-The results of stress testing should be reviewed periodically by senior management and should be reflected in the policies and limits set by management and the board of directors.
-Where stress tests reveal particular vulnerability to a given set of circumstances, prompt steps should be taken to manage those risks appropriately (e.g., by hedging against that outcome or reducing the size of the bank's exposures). - (g) Banks should have a routine in place for ensuring compliance with a documented set of internal policies, controls and procedures concerning the operation of the risk measurement system.
-The bank's risk measurement system must be well documented, for example, through a risk management manual that describes the basic principles of the risk management system and that provides an explanation of the empirical techniques used to measure market risk. - (h) An independent review of the risk measurement system should be carried out regularly in the bank's own internal auditing process.
+- (g) A routine and rigorous programme of stress testing53 should be in place as a supplement to the risk analysis based on the day-to-day output of the bank's risk measurement model.
+The results of stress testing should be reviewed periodically by senior management, used in the internal assessment of capital adequacy, and reflected in the policies and limits set by management and the board of directors.
+Where stress tests reveal particular vulnerability to a given set of circumstances, prompt steps should be taken to manage those risks appropriately (e.g. by hedging against that outcome or reducing the size of the bank's exposures, or increasing capital). - (h) Banks should have a routine in place for ensuring compliance with a documented set of internal policies, controls and procedures concerning the operation of the risk measurement system.
+The bank's risk measurement system must be well documented, for example, through a risk management manual that describes the basic principles of the risk management system and that provides an explanation of the empirical techniques used to measure market risk. - (i) An independent review of the risk measurement system should be carried out regularly in the bank's own internal auditing process.
 This review should include both the activities of the business trading units and of the independent risk control unit.
-A review of the overall risk management process should take place at regular intervals (ideally not less than once a year) and should specifically address, at a minimum: - the adequacy of the documentation of the risk management system and process; - the organisation of the risk control unit; - the integration of market risk measures into daily risk management; - the approval process for risk pricing models and valuation systems used by front and back-office personnel; - the validation of any significant change in the risk measurement process; - the scope of market risks captured by the risk measurement model; - the integrity of the management information system; - the accuracy and completeness of position data; - the verification of the consistency, timeliness and reliability of data sources used to run internal models, including the independence of such data sources; - the accuracy and appropriateness of volatility and correlation assumptions;
+A review of the overall risk management process should take place at regular intervals (ideally not less than once a year) and should specifically address, at a minimum: - the adequacy of the documentation of the risk management system and process; - the organisation of the risk control unit; - the integration of market risk measures into daily risk management; - the approval process for risk pricing models and valuation systems used by front and back-office personnel; - the validation of any significant change in the risk measurement process; - the scope of market risks captured by the risk measurement model; - the integrity of the management information system; - the accuracy and completeness of position data; - the verification of the consistency, timeliness and reliability of data sources used to run internal models, including the independence of such data sources; - the accuracy and appropriateness of volatility and correlation assumptions; - the accuracy of valuation and risk transformation calculations; - the verification of the model's accuracy through frequent back-testing as described in (b) above and in the accompanying document: Supervisory framework for the use of backtesting in conjunction with the internal models approach to market risk capital requirements.